eProsima-Private/AML-Tools/docs/rst/tutorials/parallelize_aml_training_with_aml_ip.rst

 .. note::

-    The user should implement the loadDatasets function in the way that best suits their needs.
+    The user should implement the loadDatasets module in the way that best suits their needs.
     In a future section, we provide an example of how to :ref:`load the MNIST dataset <loading_the_mnist_dataset>`.

     .. code-block:: python